 * “Ugh, this is stupid” I know, isn’t it great?

 * “It’s gone!
 The amulet’s gone!”
 “That’s cause there ain’t a better thief than the masked bandit!
-You might as well give up all hope of seeing that amulet again.
+That amulet is as good as gone.
+You might as well give up all hope of seeing it again.
 The ice age will end before you get it back”.

 * “What, this is your plan?!”
 Comforting, isn’t it?